 Everett's Relative-State Formulation of Quantum Mechanics

 Hugh Everett III's relative-state formulation of quantum mechanics is an attempt to solve the quantum measurement problem by dropping the collapse dynamics from the standard von Neumann-Dirac formulation of quantum mechanics.
-Everett then wanted to recapture the predictions of the standard collapse theory by explaining why observers nevertheless get determinate measurement records (or at least appear to do so) and by accounting for quantum probabilities.
-It is, however, unclear precisely how this was supposed to work.
-There have been several attempts to reconstruct Everett's no-collapse theory in order to account for determinate measurement records and quantum probabilities.
-These attempts have led to such formulations of quantum mechanics as the many-worlds, many-minds, many-histories, relative-fact, and bare theories.
-Each of these captures at least part of what Everett claimed for his theory, but each also encounters problems.
+Everett then wanted to recapture the predictions of the standard collapse theory by explaining why observers nevertheless get determinate measurement records that satisfy the standard quantum statistics.
+There has been considerable disagreement over the precise content of his theory and how it was suppose to work.
+Here we will consider how Everett himself presented the theory, then briefly compare his presentation to the popular many-worlds interpretation.

-Everett developed his relative-state interpretation of quantum mechanics while a graduate student in physics at Princeton University.
+Everett developed his relative-state formulation of quantum mechanics while a graduate student in physics at Princeton University.
 His doctoral thesis (1957a) was accepted in March 1957 and a paper (1957b) covering essentially the same material was published in July of the same year.
-DeWitt and Graham (1973) later published a much longer and more detailed description of the theory that had been written by Everett before the official thesis.
-This longer description was a slightly revised version of a draft thesis that Everett had given John Wheeler, his Ph.D. adviser, in January 1956 under the title “Wave Mechanics Without Probability”.
-While there is evidence that Everett always favored his original description of the theory as presented in the longer thesis, Wheeler, in part because of Bohr's disapproval of Everett's critical approach, insisted on the significant revisions that led to the thesis that Everett ultimately defended.
+DeWitt and Graham (1973) later published Everett's longer, more detailed description of the theory (1956) in a collection of papers on the topic.
+The published version was revised from a longer draft thesis that Everett had given John Wheeler, his Ph.D. adviser, in January 1956 under the title “Wave Mechanics Without Probability”.
+While Everett always favored the description of the theory as presented in the longer thesis, Wheeler, in part because of Bohr's disapproval of Everett's critical approach, insisted on the revisions that led to the much shorter thesis that Everett ultimately defended.

 Everett took a job outside academics as a defense analyst in the spring of 1956.
-While subsequent notes and letters indicate that Everett continued to be interested in the conceptual problems of quantum mechanics and in the reception and interpretation of his theory, he did not take an active role in the debates surrounding either.
-Consequently, his extended presentation of the theory (1973) is perhaps the most detailed record of what he had in mind.
+While subsequent notes and letters indicate that he continued to be interested in the conceptual problems of quantum mechanics and, in particular, in the reception and interpretation of his formulation of the theory, he did not take an active role in the debates surrounding either.
+Consequently, the long version of his thesis (1956) is the most complete description of his theory.
 Everett died in 1982.
 See Byrne 2010 and Barrett and Byrne 2012 for further biographical details.

 Everett's no-collapse formulation of quantum mechanics was a direct reaction to the measurement problem that arises in the standard von Neumann-Dirac collapse formulation of the theory.
 Everett understood this problem in the context of a version of the Wigner's Friend story.
-Everett's solution to the problem was to drop the collapse postulate from the standard formulation of quantum mechanics then deduce the empirical predictions of the standard theory as the subjective experiences of observers who are themselves treated as physical systems described by his theory.
-It is, however, unclear precisely how Everett intended for this to work.
-And since his account of quantum probabilities depends on his account of determinate measurement records, it is also unclear precisely how Everett's account of quantum probabilities is supposed to work.
-As a result, it is unclear the sense in which Everett's theory is empirical adequate or even whether it is supposed to answer to such traditional theoretical virtues.
+Everett's solution to the problem was to drop the collapse postulate from the standard formulation of quantum mechanics then deduce the empirical predictions of the standard collapse theory as the subjective experiences of observers who were themselves modeled as physical systems in the theory.

-In order to understand what Everett was worried about, one must first understand how the standard formulation of quantum mechanics works.
-The standard von Neumann-Dirac theory is based on the following principles (von Neumann, 1955):
+In order to understand what Everett was worried about, one must first understand how the standard collapse formulation of quantum mechanics works.
+The theory involves the following principles (von Neumann, 1955):

-- Representation of States: The possible physical states of a system S are represented by the unit-length vectors in a Hilbert space (which for present purposes one may regard as a vector space with an inner product).
-The physical state at a time is then represented by a single vector in the Hilbert space.
+- Representation of States: The state of a physical system S is represented by an element of unit length in a Hilbert space (a vector space with an inner product).

 - Dynamics: (a) If no measurement is made, then a system S evolves continuously according to the linear, deterministic dynamics, which depends only on the energy properties of the system. (b) If a measurement is made, then the system S instantaneously and randomly jumps to a state where it either determinately has or determinately does not have the property being measured.
 The probability of each possible post-measurement state is determined by the system's initial state.
 More specifically, the probability of ending up in a particular final state is equal to the norm squared of the projection of the initial state on the final state.

-We shall be able to introduce into [the relative-state theory] systems which represent observers.
+We shall be able to introduce into [pure wave mechanics] systems which represent observers.
 Such systems can be conceived as automatically functioning machines (servomechanisms) possessing recording devices (memory) and which are capable of responding to their environment.
 The behavior of these observers shall always be treated within the framework of wave mechanics.
 Furthermore, we shall deduce the probabilistic assertions of Process 1 [rule 4b] as subjective appearances to such observers, thus placing the theory in correspondence with experience.
 We are then led to the novel situation in which the formal theory is objectively continuous and causal, while subjectively discontinuous and probabilistic.
-While this point of view thus shall ultimately justify our use of the statistical assertions of the orthodox view, it enables us to do so in a logically consistent manner, allowing for the existence of other observers (1973, p.
-9).
+While this point of view thus shall ultimately justify our use of the statistical assertions of the orthodox view, it enables us to do so in a logically consistent manner, allowing for the existence of other observers (1956, 77–8).

 If J measures a system that is determinately x-spin up, then J will determinately record “x-spin up”; and if J measures a system that is determinately x-spin down, then J will determinately record “x-spin down” (and we assume, for simplicity, that the spin of the object system S is undisturbed by the interaction).